melsod/OCSWinter2020/README.md

 - In your local repository (the folder that you downloaded/clones the repo to), open OCSWinter2020.Rproj with rStudio.
 This will open rStudio project for the experiment.
 What that means is that it sets a working directory so that any file calls will be in reference to this file.
 If you work on a different task (other than related to this experiment) then you should create a new R project by using the drop down menu in the top right hand of the rStudio window.
 - Then in the bottom right panel of the rStudio screen select the files tab
-- Select the index.html file, and "Open in Editor"
+- Select the [index.html](index.html) file, and "Open in Editor"
 - This is the experiment file.
 It is written in JavaScript and HTML using the jsPsych library (found in the jspsych-6-2 folder in the repository).
 Hopefully it is documented well enough for you to follow.
+We'll leave it to you to learn jsPsych if you want to adapt the experiment for your own purposes.
-- If you open the index.html file in your web browser or with the rStudio Preview button it should open.
+- If you open the [index.html](index.html) file in your web browser or with the rStudio Preview button it should open.
 Unfortunately, due to permissions settings you will probably be unable to run through the experiment on your web browser, and some features of the experiment may not work in the rStudio preview.
-There are ways around these problems to test the experiment (commenting out lines of code pointed out in the index.html file) but it will all work when hosted online
+There are ways around these problems to test the experiment (commenting out lines of code pointed out in the [index.html](index.html) file) but it will all work when hosted online
 - Audio for the experiment is found in the [audio folder](audio) of the repository
 - Consent and debreifing form HTML code for the experiment is found in the [forms folder](forms)
-- Images for the experiment are foudn in the [img folder](img)
+- Images for the experiment are found in the [img folder](img)
 - Almost all of the text that appears in the experiment is found in the [stimuli folder](stimuli) in the [exp_text.js file](stimuli/exp_text.js)
 - The original sample of audio clips were selected using the [R/pre_experiment/sample_clips_2.r](R/pre_experiment/sample_clips_2.r) file but it is suggested to use [R/pre_experiment/sample_clips.r](R/pre_experiment/sample_clips.r) because it has been adapted to work better with the repositories organizational structure
 - After being manually screened by 3 of the contributers (the files they decided to exclude can be found at [audio/Exclusion_files](audio/Exclusion_files) and [R/pre_experiment/files_to_exclude.RData](R/pre_experiment/files_to_exclude.RData)) the final selection of clips was done using the [R/pre_experiment/narrow_sample.R](R/pre_experiment/narrow_sample.R) file